itmitica/mitflit/site/content/blog/permissions-for-files-and-directories.md

 ## A suficiently trivial task

 Add a custom font for the current user in Debian: [Anonymous Font](https://www.fontspace.com/anonymous-font-f3245).
 Permissions for the font file are key, "otherwise it may not be usable".

+## Prerequisites

+Downloaded zip archive for the Anonymous Font is found in the `Downloads` directory in the user home directory.

 ## Use the command prompt